 There remains uncertainty around the stock structure of skipjack tuna in the Atlantic Ocean but the hypothesis which forms the basis of management is one of separate eastern and western stocks.
-Given the geographical extent of this assessment (i.e. FAO Major Fishing Areas 34 and 47), this assessment covers the eastern stock when fished within FAO Areas 34 and 47 and the countries of origin are Spain, Senegal and Ivory Coast.
+Given the geographical extent of this assessment (i.e. FAO Major Fishing Area 41), this assessment covers the western stock when fished within FAO Area 41.